dynodao/dynodao/README.md

 Another option is to store the request object in each stage, then the withers clone the request and mutate the corresponding field.
 Or, perhaps more simply, store each relevent field in each stage.

 ## Parallel Scan
 Scan and ParallelScan are both done using `ScanRequest`.
 How can we specify the number of segments seamlessly?
 Ideally, we can hide the parallel stuff inside of the spliterator, where each split has it's own segment to scan.
-Is it possible to choose how many times a spliterator splits?
+It possible to choose how many times a spliterator splits by evaluating the stream in it's own `ForkJoinPool`.
+We'd have to ensure the stream cannot be made sequential and that each split has the proper `ScanRequest` segment provided.